donadam2015/TradeItIosTicketSDKLib/README.md

 You'll also need to add the LocalAuthentication.framework for TouchId.
 Go to your general build settings and in the "Linked Frameworks and Libraries" secion click "+" and search for it in the list.

 ##Full View Ticket
-This is the main method of launching the TradeIt trading ticket.
+This is the main method for launching the TradeIt ticket.

 	#import <TradeItIosTicketSDK/TradeItIosTicketSDK.h>

+	// trading ticket
 	- (IBAction)launchTicket:(id)sender {
-    	[TradeItTicketController showFullTicketWithPublisherApp: @"TESTAPP" symbol:@"GE" lastPrice:26.25 viewController:self];
+    	[TradeItTicketController showTicketWithApiKey: @"YOUR-API-KEY" symbol: @"GE" viewController: self];
 	}

+	// portfolio ticket
+	- (IBAction)launchTicket:(id)sender {
+		[TradeItTicketController showPortfolioWithApiKey: @"YOUR-API-KEY" viewController: self];
+	}

 ##Debugging/Setup
 Should you want to test the full flow of the app, you can use our dummy broker as documented in TradeItIosEmsApi.
-To enable the dummy broker on the ticket use the debug version of the full ticket view:
+To enable the dummy broker on the ticket, use the full method call and set the 'withDebug' property:

 	#import <TradeItIosTicketSDK/TradeItIosTicketSDK.h>

+	// debug trading ticket
 	- (IBAction)launchTicket:(id)sender {
-    	[TradeItTicketController debugShowFullTicketWithPublisherApp: @"TESTAPP" symbol:@"GE" lastPrice:26.25 viewController:self onCompletion:nil];
+		[TradeItTicketController showTicketWithApiKey: @"YOUR-API-KEY" symbol: @"GE" orderAction: @"buy" orderQuantity: @1 viewController: self withDebug: YES onCompletion: nil];
+	}

+	// debug portfolio ticket
+	- (IBAction)launchTicket:(id)sender {
+		[TradeItTicketController showPortfolioWithApiKey: @"YOUR-API-KEY" viewController: self withDebug: YES onCompletion: nil];
 	}